-With regard to production in 2020, the Company maintains close cooperation with wafer foundries, packaging and testing companies to maintain these long-term relationships.
-With excellent cost controls and maintaining a sufficient foundry production capacity, the Company will ensure that its existing customer demands remain as a first priority.
+With wafer production capacity at its limit in 2021, it is necessary to maintain close cooperation with wafer foundries, packaging and testing companies to enhance these long-term relationships.
+Obtaining the support of IC industrial chains' sufficient production capacity is one of the primary goals and integral parts.
+With effective cost controls and sufficient foundry production capacity, the Company will ensure that product costs and short lead times will be continuously improved.